mfulmer1138/nodered_devimage/README.md

 # node-red development image

+This repo contains an example Docker mangaged Node-RED deployment used for developing flows intended to run as isolated Docker containers.
+Additionally, the repo contains the mechanisms necessary to share subflow development across a team or organization.

 Run `./setup.sh` to create data directory, merge all subflows into the default `flows.json`, and build the container.
 This setup script will call the `merge_flows.json` script to build `flows.json` from the individual subflow scripts found in the `subflows` directory.
 The container build is executed with the following arguments:
 ```sh
 docker build -t devimage:latest .